-Dr. Murray received a Ph.D. in applied sciences from Harvard University in 1996.
+Dr. Shipp received a Ph.D. in economics from the The George Washington University in 2000.

 Zoe Szajnfarber is an associate professor of engineering management and systems engineering in the School of Engineering and Applied Science at The George Washington University.
 She also holds a courtesy appointment in Space Policy in the Elliott School of International Affairs, also at GWU, and holds a research appointment in the Institute for Data Systems and Society at the Massachusetts Institute of Technology.
 She studies the design and development of complex systems, primarily in the aerospace and defense sectors.
 Her work is deeply empirical and considers both the organization and technical system architectures to “design-in” an ability to achieve performance goals across extended and highly uncertain operational lifetimes.
 Recent projects examine the nature and function of scientific and technical expertise in the design process, particularly in the context of open innovation.
 Dr. Szajnfarber serves as an associate editor for the journal Systems Engineering and is on the executive committee for the International Council of Engineering Systems Universities.
 Dr. Szajnfarber received a Ph.D. in engineering systems from the Massachusetts Institute of Technology in 2011.